animatlabs/workflow-forge/docs/core/events.md

 **Implemented By**: `IWorkflowSmith`

-**When Events Fire**:
-- `WorkflowStarted`: Before first operation executes
+- `WorkflowStarted` runs before the first operation.
-- `WorkflowCompleted`: After all operations complete successfully
+- `WorkflowCompleted` after a successful finish.
-- `WorkflowFailed`: When workflow execution fails
+- `WorkflowFailed` when execution fails.

 ### 2. IOperationLifecycleEvents